-Indicators s: Identification 1.
-Is there a specific identification mechanism in n place to systematically identify vulnerable asylum seekers? 🗌 Yes  For certain categories 🗌 No If for certain categories, specify which h: Unaccompanied children
+Indicators: Id dentification 1.
+Is there a specific identification mechanism in pl seekers? ☐ Yes ☐ For certain categories ☐ No If for certain categories, specify which: Unaccompanied children

 Section 58(1) IPA defines as vulnerable persons individuals 'such as persons under the age of 18 years (whether or not accompanied), disabled persons, elderly persons, pregnant women, single parents with children under the age of 18 years, victims of human trafficking, persons with mental disorders and persons who have been subjected to torture, rape, or other serious forms of psychological, physical or sexual violence.'
 The provision, however, applies solely to the application of Sections 53 to 57, which refer to content of international protection.